 Equifax Fraud Alert Removal

-Fraud alerts and active duty alerts can be removed at any time before they expire.
-The process is straightforward, but Equifax requires proper identity verification before making any changes.
+Fraud alerts and active duty alerts with Equifax can be removed at any time.
+Identity verification is required before any changes are made.

 Hours: 8 AM – Midnight ET / 7 days a week